 Lymphoscintigraphy is a type of nuclear medicine imaging test.
-Healthcare providers use it to locate lymph nodes to which cancer cells may have spread.
+Healthcare providers use it to find lymph nodes where cancer cells may have spread.
 You might need a lymphoscintigraphy procedure if your provider suspects you have skin or breast cancer.

 Advertisement